Last Updated 05/27/2021

 Issue: As insurers collect more granular data about insurance consumers, state insurance regulators need greater insight into what data is available to the industry, how it is being used, and whether it should be used by insurers.
+Big data refers to a complex volume of data and the set of technologies that analyze and manage it.
 While the use of big data can aid insurers’ underwriting, rating, marketing, and claim settlement practices, the challenge for insurance regulators is to examine whether it is beneficial or harmful to consumers.
 Additional consumer concerns include how collected data is safeguarded and how consumer privacy is maintained.
-Additionally, state insurance regulators need data beyond what has been traditionally collected from insurers.
+Furthermore, state insurance regulators need data beyond what has been traditionally collected from insurers.
 State insurance regulators may need to collect more useful data (beyond financial and market conduct data collected today) to allow for greater insight into insurers’ models to further enhance regulation.

 Background: The digital revolution has allowed for the collection and storage of large and diverse amounts of information.
 This data is referred to as big data because it is too complex for traditional data processing techniques.
 For insurance purposes, big data refers to unstructured and/or structured data being used to influence underwriting, rating, pricing, forms, marketing and claims handling.
 Structured data refers to data in tables and defined fields.
-Unstructured data refers to things such as social media postings, typed reports and recorded interviews.
+Unstructured data refers to things such as social media postings, reports and recorded interviews as well as pictures such as satellite imaging.
 Predictive analytics allows insurers to use big data to forecast future events.
-The process uses a number of techniques—including data mining, statistical modeling and machine learning—in its forecasts.
+The process uses a number of techniques—including data mining, statistical modeling, machine learning and, in some cases, narrow artificial intelligence—in its forecasts.

 Insurers use big data in a number of ways.
 Insurers can use it to:

-- More accurately underwrite, price risk and incentivize risk reduction.
-Telematics, for example, allows insurers to collect real-time driver behavior data and combine it with premium and loss data to provide premium discounts.
+More accurately underwrite, price risk and incentivize risk reduction.
+Telematics, for example, allows insurers to collect real-time driver behavior and usage data to provide premium discounts and usage based insurance.

 Status: The age of big data brings both positive and negative impacts to society.
 The job of state insurance regulators is to ensure regulations and regulatory activities sufficiently protect consumers from harm.
-To assist with this, the NAIC created the Big Data (EX) Working Group of the Innovation and Technology (EX) Task Force.
+To assist with this, the NAIC created the Big Data (EX) Working Group, recently combined with the Artificial Intelligence (EX) Working Group of the Innovation and Technology (EX) Task Force.

 Committees Active on This Topic